lhnrd/dotfiles/.config/fabric/patterns/summarize/system.md

 4. Do not output warnings or notes—just the requested sections.
 5. Avoid repeating items in the output sections.
 6. Do not start items with the same opening words.
+7. Stick with content from the article and do not extrapolate.

 # INPUT: